 Want to eat sustainably but not sure where to start?
-These 5 simple tips will help you shift to eating a more sustainable diet to improve not only your health, but also the health of the environment.
+These 5 simple tips will help you shift to eating a more sustainable diet and improve not only your health, but also the health of the environment.

 While there is no set definition or set of rules defining sustainable nutrition, there are a few core dietary and lifestyle shifts that can help you become a more sustainable eater.
 Below are five sustainable dietary shifts I keep in mind when making my own food decisions and are a great starting point for anyone wanting to embark on a sustainable lifestyle change.

-Eat a variety of plant-based foods.
+1. Eat a variety of plant-based foods.

 Leading public health organizations recommend consuming a predominantly plant-based diet to lower your individual carbon footprint.
 Producing most plant-based foods requires less energy input in the form of fossil fuels and water than producing animal foods, while also releasing less green house gases and other production byproducts.

 By now you’ve likely heard what the research confirms — a diet high in animal products, like the traditional American diet, is taxing on the environment.